 In the fall of 1887, the Central Kansas Free Fair Association held a Fair in Hope.
 The Santa Fe Railroad ran trains from Abilene to Hope for 85 cents per round trip.
 The Fair was held in Hope again in September 1890.
 Abilene held a Fair in the fall of 1891.

 No Fairs were held in the County from 1892 until 1906, except for a big corn carnival held in Abilene on October 12, 1899 and sponsored by the merchants of Abilene.
 In February 1906 the Dickinson County Fair Association purchased 30 acres from Josiah Snyder.
-This is where the Fairgrounds and the Eisenhower park are now located.
+This is where the Fairgrounds and the Eisenhower park are now located (see #17 in the 1909 Grant Township Plat).
 The “Agriculture Hall” was built and located west of where the swimming pool is now located.
 A 1500 capacity stadium was built where the current one is now located.

 The first Fair at the new fairgrounds was held October 2-5, 1906.
 It featured Trotting Ostrich, Horse Racing, and Balloon Ascension.
 It was the first real Fair in Abilene for 15 years.
 The Fairs of 1907-1911 featured public weddings, baby showers, and horse racing.
 Buick’s were winning all the auto races.
 The City of Abilene purchased the Fairgrounds and converted the property into the City Park and Fairgrounds.
 Numerous buildings had already been constructed.
 Starting October 29, 1925, a 3-day livestock show was held.
 General Booth was to speak, but had to go to Washington, D.C. for the court martial of Col. Billy Mitchell.
 The Stock Show of October 6, 1927 had horse and auto races.